 Share this recipe!

-If tacos al pastor and tamales had a baby, this is the beautiful child that would come of it.
-This pie’s got all things good- from a slightly spicy and creamy cornbread crust, to the tangy pork and pineapple filling.
-And utilizing ground pork and pantry staples makes this Tamale Pie Al Pastor a breeze to make on busy weeknights.
+If tacos Al Pastor and tamales had a baby, this is the beautiful child that would come of it.
+This Pork and pineapple casserole has got all the good stuff- from a tangy and moist cornbread crust, to the succulent pork and pineapple filling.
+And utilizing ground pork and pantry staples makes this tamale pie casserole a breeze to make on busy weeknights!

 Making the cornbread crust for the tamale pie

 The cornbread crust for this Tamale Pie Al Pastor is a breeze to make, thanks to a a few pantry staples!
 Simply combine a box of Jiffy Cornbread Muffin Mix, a can of diced green chilis, and egg and some sour cream.
 Mix until well combined and bake in a buttered cast iron skillet at 350 for 20 minutes.
 While the crust bakes, you can get started on the filling!

 Making the tamale pie filling

 To make the Tamale Pie Al Pastor pork and pineapple filling, you will need:

 - A bit of canola oil and butter